The “Enhanced Basic Education Act of 2013″ establishes the new K-12 Basic Education Program of the Philippines. The act declares:

 The general capabilities encompass the knowledge, skills, behaviors and dispositions that, together with curriculum content in various subjects, and the values they embrace, will assist scholars to be holistically-developed, globally oriented, and well-prepared to pursue STEM careers, and contribute to nation-building.

 Figure 1 encapsulates the 6-Year PSHS Curriculum.
 It describes the core components of the curriculum namely: learner profile, general capabilities, and academic and co-curricular programs.
-Figure 2 shows the updated subject matrix.
+Figure 2: PSHS 6-year Subject Matrix shows the updated subject matrix.